pablobernabeu/website-files/content/post/2021-01-09-a-comment-on-liu-2018/index.en.md

 ### Open questions

 Liu (2018) and Liu et al. (2018) raise interesting and important questions.
 Firstly, future research may be conducted to investigate what determines the variability of ERP results---in terms of ERP components, time windows and topographic regions of interest.
 This research could include a comparison with other measurements, such as response times, to test whether ERPs are less reliable---i.e., more variable across studies---than response times.
 Similarly, future research may investigate whether the ERP literature is more biased than literature employing other measures, such as response times.
 In addition, future research could investigate whether moving to exploratory, bayesian research designs is a necessary or sufficient condition to reduce bias in research and improve the precision of experimental measurements.
 Current alternatives to such an approach include direct (or conceptual) replications designed to achieve a higher power than previous studies (e.g., Chen et al., 2019).
-Arguably, policies determining funding decisions would need to change if we are to recognise the importance of direct replication.
-Last, future research may investigate whether 'clear picture' results are realistic, desirable or necessary, and whether unclear-picture results should be eschewed; or whether, on the contrary, clear-picture results are the product of publication bias---that is, the pressure to hide any aspects of a study that could challenge its acceptance by peer-reviewers or any other academics.
+Arguably, policies determining funding decisions would need to change if we are to fully acknowledge the importance of *direct* replication (Howe & Perfors, 2018; Kunert, 2016; Simons, 2014; Zwaan et al., 2018).
+Last, future research may investigate whether 'clear picture' results are realistic, desirable or necessary, and whether unclear-picture results should be eschewed; or whether, on the contrary, clear-picture results may largely be the product of publication bias---that is, the pressure to hide or misreport those aspects of a study that could challenge its acceptance by peer-reviewers or any other academics.

 ### References